eclipse-sumo/sumo/docs/web/docs/Simulation/Output/index.md

 - **ACT**: number of currently running vehicles
 - **BUF**: number of vehicles with delayed insertion

 This output can be disabled with the option **--no-step-log**.
-It's period can be configured with the option **--step-log.period TIME**.
+Its period can be configured with the option **--step-log.period TIME**.

 # Commandline Output (verbose)